 - When I talk, I forget what I just said after just five words.
-Or I lose the pitch of a story or forget (intense) family memories (the look on my mother’s face when I forgot I was my late brother’s witness at his church wedding said it all).
-I would call forgetting my “Einstein moments.
-No, they’re all Stephen Hawking now!” but it has gone beyond that.
-I really am lost in a black hole.
+Or I lose the pitch of a story or forget (intense) family memories – the look on my mother’s face when I forgot I was my late brother’s witness at his church wedding said it all.
+Blank facial expressions change to an “Aha-moment” when I am served more details.

 - Cutting food, sewing, knitting, doing any kind of small finger/hand movements.
 “Yeah, yeah, she has the shakes… too much alcohol in her!”
 Good grief, please spare me!
 Non-alcohol drinker here!
 Intention tremors take over my hands, just can’t help it.

 - When I forget to take my medication, you want to be somewhere else after a few hours.
 Literally somewhere else.
 My legs and arms wake up from their tempered presence; my head is up in arms and the nerves, muscles and skin on my face is slowly ripped from my skull.

 - Speaking of facial pain, just imagine having excruciating, shock-like, painful stabbing in your ear, eye or cheek brought on by a cold whiff of air, brushing teeth, and loud noises or simply smiling.
 So, when I do not smile, or when I stop talking, you now know why.
 I would be incredibly happy if you would remember this instead of asking me who threw me under the bus this time.
 I am truly committed to pain in sensationalist ways, at least my face is.
 It doesn’t do things by halves.
 Little rebel me!